cwt/fts5-icu-tokenizer/README.md

 );
 ```

+### Differences between v1 and v2 APIs

+The v2 implementation uses the newer `fts5_tokenizer_v2` API structure which provides several advantages over the v1 API:

+1. **Locale Support**: The v2 API includes `pLocale` and `nLocale` parameters in the `xTokenize` method, allowing tokenizers to receive and utilize locale information for more effective text processing.

+2. **Version Tracking**: The v2 API includes an `iVersion` field that explicitly identifies the API version, making compatibility management easier.

+3. **Better Internationalization**: With locale support, v2 tokenizers can implement language-specific tokenization rules, such as language-specific stemming, case folding, and stop word handling.

+4. **Enhanced Function Signatures**: The v2 API provides proper function signatures that comply with current FTS5 documentation.

-Note that the v1 implementation:
+The v1 implementation:
+- Uses the deprecated `fts5_tokenizer` structure without locale support
+- Lacks proper locale-aware text processing capabilities
-- Uses outdated API structures
+- Uses outdated API structures that don't fully comply with current FTS5 specifications
-- Has incorrect function signatures
-- Does not properly handle FTS5 flags
-- Is not compliant with current FTS5 documentation

-We strongly recommend migrating to the v2 implementation for all new projects and existing projects when possible.
+We strongly recommend migrating to the v2 implementation for all new projects and existing projects when possible, especially for applications that process multilingual text or require locale-specific text processing features.